validitylabs/ico-tend/README.md

 __The development console will automatically start it's own TestRPC server for you!__

-__Because the test consumes a lot of ETH, please restart the development console between each test!__
+__Because the test consumes a lot of ETH, please restart the development console between each test run!__

 ## Run the coverage test
-To run the coverage tests, go into the projects root directory and run the coverage test like that.
+To run the coverage tests, go into the projects root directory and run the coverage test.
 ```
 cd <project base directory>
 source ./tools/initShell.sh